f18m/malloc-tag/README.md

 make && make install
 ```

-2) add "-lmalloc_tag" to your C/C++ project linker flags in order to link against malloc-tag library
+2) add "-lmalloc_tag" to your C/C++ project linker flags in order to link against malloc-tag library (see caveat about tcmalloc below)

-3) if your C/C++ project is using tcmalloc or jemalloc: disable them... malloc-tag has been tested only with glibc stock allocator

-4) add malloctag initialization as close as possible to the entrypoint of your application, e.g. as first instruction in your `main()`, using:
+3) add malloctag initialization as close as possible to the entrypoint of your application, e.g. as first instruction in your `main()`, using:

 ```
 #include <malloc_tag.h>